tpham2654/mutational_signature/README.md

-# mutational-signature
+# Mutational Signature

-Library for computing mutational-signatures enrichment (like APOBEC signature) in a genome :alien:
+Library for computing enrichment of mutational signatures (like APOBEC signature) :alien:

 # Usage